gemini-3-flash-preview (chosen from majority vote of a three-model LLM ensemble)

 Newspaper Excerpt

-The City National Bank, third and last bank in Hugo, closed its doors today.
-A notice on the door said the closing was by order of the board of directors.
+City National Bank third and last bank Hugo, closed its doors today. notice the door said the was 'by order of the board of directors'

 Source